 - Photo wraps will be included on some of the structures and furniture.
 For example, around the sewer vent stack/pump box, around the garbage bin and one of the gable ends of some of the shelters.

 Some temporary surface colour treatment of the pavement area off Stock street and near the shops is proposed and as an option we will also look at more durable surface treatment of concrete pavements.

 Some bollards and relocatable colourful street furniture will be purchased so part of stock Street and the area in front of the shops can be closed off and used for alfresco or” event” activation (ie Fishing day, market day etc)

 Colourful banners are proposed along poles in the vicinity of the town centre.

 Jerilderie Preschool Long Day Care development

 This facility will provide a new purpose built early education facility to accommodate both a preschool program and long day care.
 Still in the planning phase, the project is awaiting Crown Lands approval for the facility to be built on the site of the old tennis courts at Elliott Park.
 This project has been funded by Stronger Country Communities Fund Round 2 and Stronger Communities Fund.
 This project is currently out to tender, closing on 26 March 2021.

 Jerilderie Pool upgrade

-This $1.96 million upgrade opened to the public in November 2020.
+The $1.96 million upgrade opened to the public in November 2020.
 The upgrade included the replacement of the 25 metre pool and the wader pool, new amenities and filtration buildings and landscaping works.
-The new complex will be a major improvement on the current one that is aged and no longer meets current health and safety requirements.
-Demolition and excavation has been completed and the site is now being prepared.
-The new complex is scheduled to open for the next swimming season in November 2020.
-This development is funded by Stronger Country Communities Round 2 and Stronger Communities Fund grants.
+The new complex is a major improvement on the old one that was aged and no longer met current health and safety requirements.
+This development was funded by Stronger Country Communities Round 2 and Stronger Communities Fund grants.